gonz4lex/gonz4lex-website-archive/content/pages/resume.md

 ## Profile 👨‍💻

-I'm a proactive and innovative self-taught developer from Palma, Spain.
-I specialise in data engineering, analytics and visualization, as well as data science and machine learning.
+I'm a proactive and innovative self-taught developer from Spain.
+I specialise in data science and machine learning, as well as data engineering, analytics and visualization.
 I am always happy to explore new tech stacks or industries.
-In my spare time, I enjoy both reading and writing.
+In my spare time, I enjoy gaming, reading and writing (code or otherwise).

 You can find more about me in my [website](https://alexgonzalezc.dev) or my [LinkedIn](https://www.linkedin.com/in/alejandro-gonzalez-a05636127/) profile.